samoyed-health-foundation/website/site/content/diseases/cataracts-posterior-lenticonus.md

 belief that the pattern of inheritance is  **autosomal** (non sex-linked) **recessive**.

-*(Please note:  For purposes of the following discussion, the term
-\"dog\" refers to both males and females.)*
+*(Please note: For purposes of the following discussion, the term "dog" refers to both males and females.)*

-**Genetics in General: ** The information from which all life develops is in the form of DNA (deoxyribonucleic acid).
+**Genetics in General:** The information from which all life develops is in the form of DNA (deoxyribonucleic acid).
 A gene is a portion of a DNA molecule, carried on a chromosome.
 Chromosomes occur in pairs (a pair from each parent).